The Impact of ESG on Financial Performance and Corporate Reputation

 From an Environmental, Social, and Governance (ESG) perspective, some of the most significant issues in the supply chain besides human rights and labour rights are:

-Environmental sustainability :
+Environmental sustainability risk :

 This includes reducing the carbon footprint of supply chains, reducing waste and resource consumption, and promoting environmentally friendly practices throughout the supply chain.

-Transparency :
+Transparency risk :

 Improving supply chain transparency ensures that all parties are held accountable for their actions and that ESG risks are managed effectively.